comp-medchem/LigExtract/README.md

 #### Arguments of ligextract.sh:
      -h    usage information
      -d    name of the directory that will be created with all PDBs.
-This will be the prefix for multiple files.
-     -r    maximum PDB resolution accepted
+This will be the prefix for multiple files. (required) -r    maximum PDB resolution accepted (default=2.5)
-     -o    selected ligand selection mode: can be 'filter' or 'cluster' -c    cleaning outcome: 'yes' will delete cifs directory; 'no' will keep all *.cif files.
-     -v    See installed version
+     -o    selected ligand selection mode: can be 'filter' or 'cluster' (default='cluster') -c    cleaning outcome: 'yes' will delete cifs directory; 'no' will keep all *.cif files. (default='yes') -f    file with a list of PDB IDs to use (optional) -v    See installed version